Guides

 3. How equity release is calculated

 The interesting thing about equity release and lifetime mortgages is that the interest rate calculated is a personal illustration.
-Everything from your health, postcode and credit history to your requested loan to value (LTV) can affect the interest rate you are offered.
+Everything from your health, postcode and credit history, to your requested loan to value (LTV) can affect the interest rate you are offered.

 It’s worth making sure that you answer any questions asked by an equity release adviser as honestly as possible and with all the information you know.
 Little things like your current postcode could actually give you a better interest rate, so being truthful and detailed in your answers is key.